 The page displayed to the user is the abstract of the document "#annotation", and both the annotated content and the annotation text is the same at the stage of formation of the document – resource "#course-work-program".
 In LOD, all resources are global.
 This is achieved by substitution of the default namespace - the full URI of the current page - at the left side of the name of the resource.

-The title page and the approval sheet are inserted from the templates page “imei.html” (information about the Institute of mathematics, economics and informatics of Irkutsk state university).
+The title page and the approval sheet are inserted from the templates page “imei.html” (information about the Institute of mathematics, economics and informatics of Irkutsk state university – math.imei.ru).
 The course data and the name of the specialty is filled in the templates from the context of the main document.
 All the key static templates of courses can be placed in one page of templates.

 The text is divided into sections, surrounded by tags <div> and <span> with the relevant RDFa structures.
 Analysis of the experience of the developers LOD resources has shown that for the formation of the relationship is sufficient to use RDFa tags property, typeof and datatype.
 The use of rel and about attributes are recommended to be abandoned.
 This makes the structure of semantic markup more clean by reducing the number of entities used.